wbrenna/GTFSOffline/README.md

 The app will detect the files (sometimes the phone needs to be restarted - an AOSP bug, not mine) and you can select them from the Settings menu.
 The other settings should be fairly self explanatory!

+Alternatively, you can GZip the file and put it on a server, Google Drive, etc., and download it to the phone's Downloads folder, then run ```Scan Downloads Folder``` from within the app (it will gunzip the *.db.gz database and move it to the appropriate folder).

+Then, select the databases you wish to activate in the Settings menu.

 If the app slows down considerably, you might try reducing the time it looks ahead for buses, the number of buses at each stop, and/or the number of stops.
 You could also reduce the number of databases used.
 In addition, the Search Window preference will only search within an x-kilometer square.
 Decreasing this